 Once we have the pool address, we can open the pool contract and get the details we need to list the pool, that is, asset addresses via the

 token1 variables.
 Once we have the addresses of the two assets in the pool, we get the data we need for each one from their smart contracts — name, symbol, and decimals.
-At this point, we have everything we need to list the pool on DeFi Watch.
+At this point, we have everything we need to list the pool on Yield Samurai.

 To get historical data for each pool on Uniswap V2 we need to get the entire trading volume generated by the app as well as the TVL each pool had at specific points in time.
 We get the trading volume by getting all